 BIOGRAPHYBenton A. Emblom, MD, specializes in sports medicine and arthroscopic treatment of the shoulder, elbow, hip and knee.
 He has subspecialty expertise in hip preservation surgery and hip reconstruction.

 A summa cum laude graduate of the University of Alabama, Dr. Emblom earned a bachelor's degree in chemistry and mathematics.
 He received his medical degree from the University of Alabama School of Medicine and completed a residency in orthopaedic surgery at UAB Hospital.
-He then completed a one-year orthopaedic sports medicine fellowship with Dr. James Andrews at the American Sports Medicine Institute.
+He then completed a one-year orthopaedic sports medicine fellowship with Dr. James Andrews at the American Sports Medicine Institute (ASMI).
 Following that, he completed additional training in hip arthroscopy with Dr. Thomas Byrd in Nashville, which provided focused training in arthroscopic and mini-open surgery for non-arthritic hip disorders.
 Dr. Emblom’s certification in robotics allows the most-technologically-advanced option for active individuals with arthritic conditions.

 Dr. Emblom is a member of the Andrews Sports Medicine & Orthopaedic Center in Birmingham, co-founder of the Andrews Hip Center of Excellence, and board member of the American Sports Medicine Institute (ASMI).
 He has also authored numerous research papers and book chapters on topics related to orthopaedics and sports medicine.
 Dr. Emblom actively performs clinical and biomechanical research at the American Sports Medicine Institute (ASMI).

 Dr. Emblom holds a special passion for the field of sports medicine because he participated in sports throughout his childhood.
-Pediatric sports injuries are of particular interest, including ACL injuries of the knee and throwing injuries to the elbow.
 One aspect of sports he admired was the goals that a team could accomplish together.
 Now, as a team physician for Samford University, the University of Alabama, Auburn University, and Hoover High School, Dr. Emblom is able to passionately play an integral role on the team of accomplishing a shared goal: to foster player safety and to facilitate safe return to play after an injury.
 Furthermore, maintaining a lasting active lifestyle is an area of interest for Dr. Emblom.
 After an injury at any level, an active state of mind remains, physical challenges can ensue.
 Dr. Emblom’s commitment to overcome these physical challenges for his patients is paramount.